ViscousTests/website/content/docs/lifestyle-optimizations/daily-physiological-tricks.md

  - When having a conversation with someone, try to use some of [these concepts]({{< relref "/docs/understanding-the-world/productive-conversations.md" >}}) to make the discussion more productive.
+ - Make sure there is some [slack](https://www.neelnanda.io/blog/38-slack) in the day.

 ## Physical